 Thomas Cremer, PhD

-Dr. Cremer currently serves as the Biological Safety/EHS Manger for the University of Louisville Regional Biocontainment Laboratory.
-There he serves as an Alternate Responsible Official for their Select Agent Program and supports BSL-3/ABSL-3 operations.
-Prior to joining the NBBTP Dr. Cremer received his Ph.D. from Ohio State University in the Molecular, Cellular, and Developmental Biology interdisciplinary graduate program where he authored 11 peer-reviewed publications on the immune response to bacterial pathogens, including Select Agents.
-He earned two Bachelor of Science degrees from the University of Toledo - one in Pharmacology and Toxicology with a minor in Chemistry, the other in Criminal Justice with a minor in Forensic Science Investigation.
+Dr. Cremer currently works for the Centers for Disease Control (CDC) to ensure compliance with the federal select agent regulations, 42 CFR 73.
+Previous to that he served as the onsite RBL Biosafety Officer to support BSL-3 and ABSL-3 operations at the University of Louisville's Regional Biocontainment Laboratory.
+Additionally he was designated as an Alternate Responsible Official (ARO) and later the Responsible Official (RO) for the University.
+Dr. Cremer has been actively involved with the American Biological Safety Association (ABSA) though being a past presenter and pre-conference instructor at the annual conference.
+Prior to joining the NBBTP Dr. Cremer received his Ph.D. from Ohio State University in the Molecular, Cellular, and Developmental Biology interdisciplinary graduate program where he authored 12 peer-reviewed publications on the immune response to bacterial pathogens, including select agents.
+During that time he was awarded a NIAID T32 training grant and multiple research conference awards.
+He earned two Bachelor of Science degrees from the University of Toledo - one in Toxicology with a minor in Chemistry, the other in Criminal Justice with a minor in Forensic Science Investigation.

 Marisa Hickey, DVM, MPH

-Dr. Hickey currently manages the Biosurety Training Program at the National Institutes of Health (NIH), developing and conducting high containment and Select Agent training for researchers, animal care takers, security and emergency responders, occupational medical personnel and facilities personnel.
+Dr. Hickey works for the Food and Drug Administration as the Biosafety Manger for the Center of Biologics Evaluation and Research.
+She previously managed the Biosurety Training Program at the National Institutes of Health, developing and conducting high containment and Select Agent training for researchers, animal care takers, security and emergency responders, occupational medical personnel and facilities personnel.
 Prior to her time at NIH, she completed her Doctorate of Veterinary Medicine and Master of Public Health in Biostatistics and Epidemiology at the University of Illinois.
 Dr. Hickey worked at the Lincoln Park Zoo, assisting the veterinary epidemiologist with a disaster preparedness manual for zoological institutions, and she continued this effort with the first ever table top exercise dealing with an avian influenza flu outbreak in Midwestern zoo populations.
 She continues to enjoy public health outreach and education, and is dedicated to the one health initiative to promote health care for humans, animals and the environment.

 Antony Schwartz, PhD